By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 • You are a combination or back sleeper who changes positions through the night

-• Edge support for sitting on the perimeter or using the full sleeping surface matters
+• Edge support for the full sleeping surface matters to you or your partner

 • A 365-night trial provides meaningful additional assurance before committing